iRobotEducation/root-robot-ble-protocol/README.md

 #### Command 4 - Say Phrase Finished Response

-Response to Say Phrase packet sent after robot has finished speaking phrase.
+Response to Say Phrase packet sent after robot has finished speaking phrase or interrupted by a new sound command.

 <table>
   <tr>